New York & Washington DC History School Trips & Tours - Political History & Civil Rights

 'My September 11 Experience' at the 9/11 Tribute Center

-NST groups have a unique opportunity to meet someone personally involved in the tragic events of 9/11.
-Pupils will have a chance to ask them questions and hear their own account of the day and their views.
+Groups have a unique opportunity to meet someone personally involved in the tragic events of 9/11.
+Students will have a chance to ask them questions and hear their own account of the day and their views.

 The 9/11 memorial was dedicated on September 11, 2011 in a ceremony for victims’ families.
 The memorial honours the 2,983 who perished in the terrorist attacks of September 11, 2001 and February 26, 1993.
 The memorial allows visitors to come together again in the spirit of unity and courage that emerged in the wake of 9/11.
 The memorial consists of two pools set in the footprints of the Twin Towers, surrounded by a plaza of more than 400 trees.
 The names of the victims are inscribed in bronze around the pools.